 The proposed dwelling is located within a residential environment.
-The development provides for appropriate landscaping around the dwelling and retains existing vegetation on site.
+The development provides for appropriate landscaping around the proposal does not require the removal of any vegetation.
 The development, and in particular the non-compliance, does not detract from the landscape setting or the natural environment.